SagarBobade/Terraform/README.md

 Difference between current and desired state is a Plan. i.e., Plan means what to Create/Update/Destroyed ?
 2. terrafrom.tfstate = stores current state of resources which are created in mentioned provider account.
 Terraform maintains the current state and desired state in files.
 3. terraform.tfstate.backup = stores previous state of resources which were created in mentioned provider account
+4. .tfvars - Values are defined in this file.
+5. variables.tf - Set as values in this file of root
+6.

 ADD ALL FILES LIST AND INFO IN IT.